 Peshtigo River State ForestCamping

-The Peshtigo River State Forest offers 10 canoe campsites and one family campground.
-Fees are required for stays at the family campground and each vehicle must have an admission sticker.
+The Peshtigo River State Forest offers ten canoe campsites, four boat-in campsites and one family campground.
+Fees are required for stays at the boat-in campsites and the family campground and each vehicle at the family campground must have an admission sticker.

 Old Veteran's Lake Family Campground

 Located on Parkway Road approximately 3.5 miles north of County Road X, the Old Veteran's Lake Family Campground has 16 sites and is open year-round.
 While the campground is open year-round, the campground road is not plowed.
 Once the snow is too deep, the more rugged campers park their vehicles on Parkway Road and hike the three-fourths mile into the campground.
 Each site has a picnic table, fire ring and parking for two vehicles.
 Pit toilets and a solar-powered drinking fountain are available.

 Eight sites are reservable during the summer, from the Thursday of Memorial Day weekend through Labor Day on a first come, first served basis.
 Make an online reservation or call 1-888-947-2757.
 After Labor Day, all sites are available on a first come, first served basis.